PranavNagrecha/Salesforce-RAG/website/docs/WEBSITE-RULES.md

      ```

 5. **Validation**:
-   - Run `python website/scripts/validate-comprehensive-links.py` to check for files missing frontmatter
+   - **ALWAYS run before deploying**: `python website/scripts/validate-frontmatter.py`
+   - This checks ALL markdown files in `rag/` for proper frontmatter
    - Files without frontmatter will cause 404 errors when linked
+   - The validation script will list all files missing frontmatter

+6. **Automated Checking**:
+   - The `update-rag-and-website.sh` script should validate frontmatter
+   - CI/CD pipeline should fail if files are missing frontmatter
+   - **Never deploy without validating frontmatter first**

 **This is a hard requirement - files without frontmatter will NOT work on the website.**